 Depending on the issue, certain conditions can be treated with an epidural steroid injection, which can be administered by a pain management specialist.
 Other forms of conservative management that patients may find beneficial include chiropractic manipulation, acupuncture, massage, or other forms of alternative interventions; however we do not offer these specific services.

-“In general, I like to recommend trying conservative treatment options first if a patient has not had any prior to the office visit.
+“In general, we recommend trying conservative treatment options first if a patient has not had any prior to the office visit.
 Patients can benefit greatly from these treatments and sometimes avoid having to undergo surgery.
 In certain situations where surgery might cause more harm than good, these conservative treatment options can potentially allow a patient to have the ability to live a desirable quality of life.”

 What are the typical patient concerns when it comes to back and spine surgery?